eddyerburgh/notes/docs/computer-networking/ethernet.md

 The physical medium is both the link cable that connects stations, and the hardware used to interface with the cable.

-The physical medium could be one of:
+The link could be one of:

 - Coaxial cable
 - Twisted pair
 - Optical fiber

-**Coaxial cable** is a copper wire surrounded by insulator, and a shield wire.
+**Coaxial cable** is a copper wire surrounded by insulator and a shield wire.

 **Twisted pair** cable is made from pairs of twisted cable.
 There are lots of cable standards (like CAT 3, CAT 5, CAT 6, etc.).
 Twisted pair cable can handle multiple wires in a single cable by twisting the wires together to reduce electromagnetic interference.
 Because twisted pair has multiple wires, it can have multiple channels.